Leaders in Minimally Invasive Procedures in NY and NJ.

 * All recovery periods vary depending on the person or severity of the condition.

-Talk with your doctor or make an appointment with Dr. Q about a laminoforaminotomy decompression procedure if you are experiencing the following symptoms:
+Talk with your doctor or make an appointment with us to discuss a laminoforaminotomy decompression procedure if you are experiencing the following symptoms:

-The endoscopic approach to a decompression procedure allows for Dr. Q to remove a small portion of bone in the spinal foramina and lamina, which helps to relieve pressure on nerves and other spinal structures.
-If necessary, Dr. Q may perform other surgical procedures alongside the decompression to treat any other conditions.
+The endoscopic approach to a decompression procedure allows for a surgeon to remove a small portion of bone in the spinal foramina and lamina, which helps to relieve pressure on nerves and other spinal structures.
+If necessary, we may perform other surgical procedures alongside the decompression to treat any other conditions.

 A laminoforaminotomy decompression provides relief on your spinal nerves and blood vessels, which helps to relieve pain and numbness.
 We use this endoscopic approach at Q Spine Institute as an outpatient procedure, and typically patients are able to leave the same day as their procedure.